'We won't stop': Opposition to F-35 jets in Madison remains strong

-Minutes before a news conference of local and state leaders opposing the basing of F-35 fighter jets in Madison was to start Thursday, a series of five jets, which appeared to be F-16s, flew right over the East Side park everyone was gathered in on their path to land at Truax Field, sending a loud, piercing noise throughout the area.
+Minutes before a news conference by local and state leaders opposing the basing of F-35 fighter jets in Madison was to start Thursday, a series of five F-16 jets en route to land at Truax Field flew right over the East Side park where everyone was gathered, sending a loud, piercing noise throughout the area.

 Madison City Council members, Dane County Board supervisors, state legislators and residents of neighborhoods surrounding the Dane County Regional Airport where the Wisconsin Air National Guard’s Truax Field is based continued to decry the siting of a squadron of F-35 fighter jets in the city.